Are you overwhelmed when you attempt to sketch a complex building?

 - Mapping light and dark when sketching architecture

 Please note: The focus of this course is to understand buildings in a visual way.
 A solid grounding in these fundamental skills will enable you to understand and use perspective much more easily, and to draw buildings in the context of more complex street scenes and public spaces.
-So for this course we will be focus primarily on studying isolated buildings.
+So for this course we will be focusing primarily on studying isolated buildings.
 I have plans for doing dedicated courses on perspective and sketching street scenes in the future.

 Full listing is available on registration.